 Community Charity Airshow

-At the Brantford Airport Wednesday August 29, 2018Gates open 11AM –
+At the Brantford Airport Wednesday August 28, 2019Gates open 9am –

-The 2018 CF-18 Hornet commemorates the 60 years of the North American Aerospace Defense Command.
+The 2019 CF-18 Hornet celebrates the RCAF’s pathway to the stars and the 70th Anniversary of NATO.
 As the Royal Canadian Air Force’s frontline multi-role fighter, the modernized CF-18 is used for air defence, air superiority, tactical support, training, aerobatic demonstration and aerospace testing and evaluation.
 Its twin engines generate enough thrust to lift 24 full-size pick-up trucks off the ground.
 Not landing at Brantford due to runway length.

 Formed in 1967, the team continue to perform thrilling aerobatic shows and breathtaking fly pasts in their CT-114 Tutor jet.
 The Snowbirds are honoured to uphold their proud legacy to inspire all Canadians by showcasing the skill, professionalism, and teamwork of the men and women of the Canadian Armed Forces.